vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

 ----------------------------------

 When utilizing the exposing interface, we are used to think about the data chain as a distribution of events.
-In the `section dedicated to that interface <#Exposing%20interface>`__, we discussed the easy ways of how to enable the channel (if the device is the one that generates the event), how to send it and how to subscribe for reception of such events.
+In the `3.5.4 Exposing interface`_, we discussed the easy ways of how to enable the channel (if the device is the one that generates the event), how to send it and how to subscribe for reception of such events.